 An acceptance is counted towards fulfilling the acceptance condition when the Offeror's receiving agent, usually the Offeree's registrar, receives an acceptance on or before the deadline for acceptance set out in the Offeror's relevant documents or announcements and the receiving agent has recorded that the acceptance and any relevant materials required have been received.
-The acceptance form should be completed and accompanied by share certificates of the relevant shares from a registered holder or his personal representatives and certified by the Offeree's registrar or the Hong Kong Stock Exchange (Note 1 to Rule 30.2).
+The acceptance form should be completed and accompanied by share certificates of the relevant shares from a registered holder or his personal representatives and certified by the Offeree's registrar or the Hong Kong Stock Exchange.